kumar776/Midterm/README.md

 ### Create Operation:
                     First we create the website front hand profile and its instruments like table, form, buttons and complete font hand.
-Here you can see my website fronthand and click this link to see its code [link text itself]: http://www.reddit.com
+Here you can see my website fronthand and click this link to see its code [create]: create.txt

 ![](fronthand.PNG)